April 30

 Part of the purpose of our life experiences, I'm certain, is to help us to learn to be independent of circumstances.
 Yes, things happen, and many bad things happen to us and to those we love.
 But when we finally reach a point at which our own peace of mind or our own self-esteem aren't affected by what happens to and around us, then we are close to becoming the people we were meant to be.
 When we constantly react to situations, the person that other people see is depending on the circumstances to define him or herself.
 We should be able to define ourselves on our own terms, not on the terms of circumstance or coincidence.

 Yes, it is difficult.
 It takes focus and effort to learn from events rather than to let them define us.
-It takes courage and commitment to devote ourselves to our principles that will allow us to live freely and lovingly, and to maintain that devotion even in the face of diversity.
+It takes courage and commitment to devote ourselves to our principles that will allow us to live freely and lovingly, and to maintain that devotion even in the face of adversity.

 Life flows, life moves, life changes.
-Part of our task while we're here on earth is to establish ourselves as islands in the stream, islands that will stand strong no matter what the weather, islands that will withstand the torrents of any kind of weather, living a life of principles that will keep us strong no matter what life is sending by us or to us.
+Part of our task while we're here on earth is to establish ourselves as islands in the stream, islands that will stand strong no matter what the weather, islands that will withstand the torrents of any kind of storm, living a life of principles that will keep us strong no matter what life is sending by us or to us.

 Questions to consider: